toxtli/awesome-machine-learning-jupyter-notebooks-for-colab/README.md

 # awesome-machine-learning-jupyter-notebooks-for-colab
-A curated list of Machine Learning and Deep Learning Jupyter Notebooks ready to run in Google Colaboratory
+A curated list of Machine Learning and Deep Learning Jupyter Notebooks ready to run in Google Colaboratory.
+You can find the credits for the authors in the header of each Jupyter Notebook.

 Artificial IntelligenceI